 When it comes to trading signals, I let my clients know exactly what pair we need to trade, what our bias is, where the entry zone is, where the stop needs to go and how much we’re going to target.
 Clients that have completed our trading education know specifically what to look for.
-This ensures that there is no confusion, every client has the same, clear information and then it’s a case of waiting for the London Open to see if our trade bias is ready to execute.
+This ensures that there is no confusion, every Client has the same, clear information and then it’s a case of waiting for the London Open to see if our trade bias is ready to execute.

 One of the things that I say regularly is that “there is always tomorrow and the markets are not going anywhere”.
 What you’ll find is that we’re never in a rush or itching to trade the market.
 The feeling that you have to be involved in something is probably the biggest killer of accounts in my opinion.
 I would rather take on a trader with poor risk management that doesn’t mind sitting out VS a trader with excellent risk management but has the urge to click and be in something constantly.
 Trading is a game of patience and discipline, not quick results.
 In short, we’re not afraid of sitting in cash if there’s nothing probable according to our strategy.
 Probability is what we trade, when that’s not in our favour, we simply do nothing.
 However, when things line up, that’s when we tell you about it.
 This structure and approach has been fundamental to our trading consistency.